-ou experiencing any of the following symptoms: fever, cough, shortness of breath, trouble owing, runny/stuffy nose or nasal congestion?
-YES NO O O ou experiencing nausea, vomiting, diarrhea, abdominal pain or general feelings of tiredness, muscles, or not feeling well?
-YES 0 NO 0 you experienced cold or flu-like symptoms (fever, dry cough, difficulty breathing, respiratory ss, decrease/loss of smell) in the last 14 days?
-YES 0 NO 0 Have you travelled outside of Canada in the last 14 days? you travelled outside of Canada in the last 14 days?
-YES NO YES NO Have 0 YES NO Have return o you been in close contact / live with anyone who has travelled outside of the country and ned in the last 14 days?
-YES NO Have return o you been in close contact / live with anyone who has travelled outside of the country and ned in the last 14 days?
-YES NO Have return o you been in close contact / live with anyone who has travelled outside of the country and ned in the last 14 days?
-YES NO Have return YES NO o you been in close contact / live with anyone who has travelled outside of the country and ned in the last 14 days?
-YES NO Have return YES NO Have a sus you been in close contact / live with anyone who has travelled outside of the country and ned in the last 14 days? you had close contact with a person who is in isolation, or cared for someone in isolation, or has spected or confirmed case of COVID-19?
-YES NO Have return YES NO you been in close contact / live with anyone who has travelled outside of the country and ned in the last 14 days?
+owing, runny/stuffy nose or nasal congestion?

+YES 0

+NO O

+ou experiencing nausea, vomiting, diarrhea, abdominal pain or general feelings of tiredness, muscles, or not feeling well?

+YES 0

+NO

+you experienced cold or flu-like symptoms (fever, dry cough, difficulty breathing, respiratory s, decrease/loss of smell) in the last 14 days?

+YES 0

+NO 0

+Have you travelled outside of Canada in the last 14 days?

+YES 0

+NO 0

+you been in close contact / live with anyone who has travelled outside of the country and ned in the last 14 days?

+YES 0

+NO 0

+you had close contact with a person who is in isolation, or cared for someone in isolation, or has spected or confirmed case of COVID-19?

+YES

+NO 0

 Have you been told to self-isolate by Public Health or a medical professional?

 YES O NO O

 If you answer YES to any of these questions, and have not discussed your situation with your supervisor do not report to work, call your supervisor and call your Health Care provider immediately for next steps

 GENERAL PRECAUTIONS

 Avoid touching your eyes, nose, or mouth Face masks are mandatory when indoors Practice physical distancing of 2m (6 ft.)
 Wash hands frequently, or use approved hand sanitizer

 Email example@example.com

+Name

-Name First Name Last Name
+First Name Last Name

+Date

-Date XXXX/XX/XX
+XXXX/XX/XX

 Year Month Day